Facing Foreclosure? How Bankruptcy Can Help

 How To Use Chapter 13 Bankruptcy To Help You

-What Chapter 13 Means for Bankruptcy and Foreclosure: Chapter 13 bankruptcy allows you to set up a repayment plan to pay off the past due payments, or "arrearage".
-You can propose the length of time for repayment, but keep in mind that you'll need sufficient income to pay BOTH your past due payments AND your current mortgage payments at the same time.
+Chapter 13 bankruptcy allows you to set up a repayment plan to pay off the past-due payments, or "arrearage."
+You can propose the length of time for repayment, but keep in mind that you'll need sufficient income to pay BOTH your past-due payments AND your current mortgage payments at the same time.
 So long as you make all of the required payments for the length of the repayment plan, you'll avoid foreclosure and be able to stay in your home.

 File Chapter 7 Bankruptcy To Help You

 Chapter 7 bankruptcy generally cancels all the debt secured by the home, including mortgages and home equity loans.
 Furthermore, Chapter 7 goes a step further.
 With Chapter 7, homeowners are generally allowed forgiveness of the income afforded them by this discharge.
 This law was initially provided as to the years 2007-2010.
 But it has been extended five times and now applies to debts forgiven in the years between 2007 to 2020.

 Cautionary Notes About Chapter 7

 Chapter 13 enables you to pause action on that lien while you catch up on your payments; hence, you may save your home.
 Chapter 7 forgives your debt, but it will not lift the lien, and hence will not lift the foreclosure on your home.
 So, you can still lose your home.

 You could lose other valuables.
 Because the courts typically want to make the creditors whole again from their loss, the bankruptcy trustee may award money from the sale of certain other valuables of yours to the creditors.
 For example, if you have a valuable wedding ring worth more than the dollar amount allowed under the "jewelry exemption," you could lose your wedding ring.